Simple-Station/Parkstation-Friendly-Chainsaw/README.md

 ## Contributing

 We are happy to accept contributions from anybody.
 Get in Discord if you want to help.
 We've got a [list of issues](https://github.com/Simple-Station/Parkstation-Friendly-Chainsaw/issues) that need to be done and anybody can pick them up.
 Don't be afraid to ask for help in Discord either!

+Before making a PR here, consider if the feature is specific to us, or if it would generally improve the codebase.
+Broader changes should be made on our upstream, [Einstein Engines](https://github.com/Simple-Station/Einstein-Engines), where many of the same maintainers manage the code.
+If you're familiar with someone here, feel free to request a review from them in particular over there.

+[Einstein Engines](https://github.com/Simple-Station/Einstein-Engines) is also accepting translations.
-We are currently accepting translations of the game on our main repository.
-If you would like to translate the game into another language check the #contribution-help channel in our Discord.
+If you would like to translate the game into another language check the #contributor-general channel in their Discord.

-If you make any contributions, please make sure to read the markers section in [MARKERS](https://github.com/Simple-Station/Parkstation-Friendly-Chainsaw/blob/master/MARKERS.md)
+If you make any contributions, please make sure to read the markers section in [MARKERS](https://github.com/Simple-Station/Parkstation-Friendly-Chainsaw/blob/master/MARKERS.md).
 Any changes made to files belonging to our upstream should be properly marked in accordance to what is specified there.